h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Example_8.md

 The smiley/sad faces provide an intuitive memory aid:
 - Smile curves upward ⌣, showing a general trend where y decreases then increases as x changes
 - Frown curves downward ⌢, showing a trend where y increases then decreases as x changes
-- Note: The *linear* correlation coefficient (ρ) might be low here because the relationship isn't purely linear, but the visual pattern is clear
+- Note: The *linear* correlation coefficient (ρ) is near zero in both cases because the relationships aren't linear, but the visual patterns are clear

 ### Step 5: Linear Correlation Limitations with Non-Linear Relationships